lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `noprune = False`
 * **Then**:
     * The method returns a `PurgeImagesResp` object (`overall_response`).
-    * AND `overall_response.responses` is a list containing one item.
+    * `overall_response.responses` is a list containing one item.
-    * AND The item in `overall_response.responses` has `image = "busy-image:stable"` and its `error` field contains an error message indicating the image is in use (ex. "conflict: unable to delete image...image is being used by running container...").
+    * The item in `overall_response.responses` has `image = "busy-image:stable"` and its `error` field contains an error message indicating the image is in use (ex. "conflict: unable to delete image...image is being used by running container...").
-    * AND The Docker image `"busy-image:stable"` still exists in the local Docker storage.
+    * The Docker image `"busy-image:stable"` still exists in the local Docker storage.
-    * AND The container using `"busy-image:stable"` is still running.
+    * The container using `"busy-image:stable"` is still running.

 ### Test Scenario 5 - Successfully Purge an Image in Use (With Force)